nmantani/FileInsight-plugins/README.md

 ### Misc operations
 * Emulate code
-  Emulate selected region as an executable or shellcode with Qiling Framework (the whole file if not selected)
+  Emulate selected region as an executable or shellcode (the whole file if not selected)
 * File comparison
   Compare contents of two files
 * Hash values